klen/nvim-test/README.md

     height = 24,            -- terminal's height (for horizontal|float)
-    go_back = false,        -- return focus to original window after executing stopinsert = false,     -- exit from insert mode }, runners = {               -- setup tests runners
-    go = "nvim-test.runners.go-test",
+    go_back = false,        -- return focus to original window after executing stopinsert = false,     -- exit from insert mode keep_one = true,        -- only for term 'terminal', use only one buffer for testing }, runners = {               -- setup tests runners go = "nvim-test.runners.go-test",